 SoCalGas is a public utility engaged in supplying natural gas throughout most of Southern and portions of Central California.
-It is the nation's largest natural gas utility, providing natural gas service to residential, commercial, industrial, utility electric generation and wholesale customers through approximately 4.8 million meters in a 23,000-square-mile service territory with a population of 17.4 million.
+It is the nation's largest natural gas utility, providing gas service through 4.8 million meters in a 23,000-square-mile service territory with a population of 17 million.